git clone git://github.com/Kozea/WeasyPrint.git cd WeasyPrint python3 -m venv env . env/bin/activate pip install -e .[doc,test] weasyprint --help

 and get the output in

 The website version is updated automatically when we push to master on GitHub.

-pytest command from the
+python setup.py test command from the

-WeasyPrint directory to run the
+WeasyPrint directory to

 Please report any bugs/feature requests and submit patches/pull requests on Github.